 One of the key outputs of our AP3 platform are our proprietary, response-predictive clinical tests that we refer to as OncoSignature tests.
 These are drug-tailored, automated, quantitative proteomic tissue imaging tests applied to pretreatment tumor biopsies as a companion diagnostic, or CDx, to select and treat the patients predicted to benefit from the drug candidate.
-Our OncoSignature test, which has not yet obtained regulatory approval, is being developed with Akoya Biosciences, Inc., or Akoya, pursuant to a companion diagnostic agreement.
 Our OncoSignature tests encompass a signature of three classes of functionally-defined protein biomarkers assembled into a single signature assay.
 The quantitative levels for each of the three biomarkers are defined to determine whether a patient's individual tumor has upregulated the biochemical signaling mechanisms that the drug modulates and that the tumor depends on for growth and/or survival.
-For example, in the case of ACR-368, which is a selective CHK1/2 inhibitor, the three biomarkers we quantify with our ACR-368 OncoSignature assay measure the level of activated DNA repair downstream of the activated drug targets and whether the tumor likely depends on it.
 Our company name, Acrivon, is derived from Greek for "accurate."
 We chose it to embody how our OncoSignature tests are designed to accurately match our therapies with patients who will benefit.